TomSssM/MyCodewars/snippets/promise/promise-details.md

 const promise = Promise.all(promises);
 promise.then(vals => {
-    // 'vals' is an array of the values which each
-    // of the Promises in the 'promises' array
-    // passes to their corresponding 'res' function

     // do note that the order of the values is the
     // same as in the initial array 'promises' and not the
     // same as the order in which these promises got resolved